gabrieldemarmiesse/heatmaps/README.md

 <img src=https://raw.githubusercontent.com/gabrieldemarmiesse/heatmaps/master/examples/heatmap_dog_resnet.png width="400px">

 It should also work with custom classifiers.
-Let's say you classifier have two classes: dog (first class) and not dog (second class).
+Let's say your classifier has two classes: dog (first class) and not dog (second class).
 Then this code can get you a heatmap:

 ```python